minimalic/silverstripe-cryptoprotect/README.md

 Proof of Work Captcha Form Field extension for Silverstripe's [SpamProtection Module](https://github.com/silverstripe/silverstripe-spamprotection).

-The "Proof of Work" mechanism leverages SHA256 hashing to maximize the computational power of the client's device, significantly deterring Spam-Bots from flooding your forms.
+The "Proof of Work" mechanism leverages SHA256 hashing to use the computational power of the client's device, significantly deterring Spam-Bots from flooding your forms.

 ## Requirements